W. V. Grant: Faith healing

-Tax problems
+Tax evasion

 In 1996, an Internal Revenue Service investigation into Grant's ministry resulted in Grant's imprisonment for tax evasion.
 He was found guilty of failing to report $375,000 in taxable income in the purchase of two homes, including his $1 million residence.
 An undercover video tape showed Grant admitting that he used $100,000 in 1988 from church members as a down payment on a $1.2 million home overlooking a Desoto, Texas, country club and not reporting it as income.
-Judge Joe Kendall criticized Grant asking, "Did you watch the same videotape I watched?"
+Judge Joe Kendall criticized Grant by asking, "Did you watch the same videotape I watched?"
 He continued, "He's all over it admitting he's guilty.
 He swore to God under oath he is guilty".
 The judge sentenced Grant to 16 months in prison and a $30,000 fine, to be paid after his release, when he would also serve an additional year of probation.
 Kendall also ordered Grant to "perform 100 hours of community service, publish details of his arrest and sentence for everyone on his mailing list and provide complete, continuing financial reports to the court."

 His wife was indicted on charges of blocking the IRS and evading taxes.